suse-edge/suse-edge.github.io/docs/misc/slemicro-vs-slemicro-rancher.md

 ---

 ## SLE Micro
-SLE Micro is a minimal operating system that is specifically designed for use in containerized environments.
+SLE Micro is a minimal, general-purpose operating system that is also well suited for use in containerized environments.
 It is based on the concept of a transactional server, where the entire operating system is treated as a single, immutable unit.
 This means that any changes to the system are made through atomic transactions, which